fish-shell/fish-shell/sphinx_doc_src/faq.rst

 Environment variables such as ``EDITOR`` or ``TZ`` can be set universally using ``set -Ux``.
 However, if there is an environment variable already set before fish starts (such as by login scripts or system administrators), it is imported into fish as a global variable.
-The <a href="index.html#variables-scope">variable scopes</a> are searched from the "inside out", which means that local variables are checked first, followed by global variables, and finally universal variables.
+The :ref:`variable scopes <variables-scope>` are searched from the "inside out", which means that local variables are checked first, followed by global variables, and finally universal variables.

 This means that the global value takes precedence over the universal value.

 To avoid this problem, consider changing the setting which fish inherits.
-If this is not possible, add a statement to your `user initialization file <index#initialization-files>`__ (usually ``~/.config/fish/config.fish``)::
+If this is not possible, add a statement to your :ref:`user initialization file <initialization>` (usually ``~/.config/fish/config.fish``)::

     set -gx EDITOR vim